Optical density, normalization, and growth rates

 Normalization

-Due to manufacturing variables such as differences in LED strength and sensitivity, the raw OD readings can't be compared against each other.
+Due to manufacturing variation (LED strength and sensor sensitivity), raw OD readings can't be compared directly across devices.
 Instead, we use the normalization technique described below:

-A series of initial OD readings are averaged to produce a reference value (denominator).
+A series of initial OD readings are averaged to produce a reference value (baseline).
 New OD readings after the reference value are normalized using the following simple equation:

 For example: